The-AI-Alliance/GEO-Bench-2/README.md

 3. Generate a super tiny dataset version of dummy data that is used for unit testing all implemented functionality

 ## License
-This project is licensed under the Apache License 2.0.
+This code is licensed under the Apache License 2.0.
 By contributing to this repository, you agree that your contributions will be licensed under the Apache 2.0 License unless otherwise stated.
+Additionally, each dataset used in conjunction with this code is distributed under the original license stipulated by the dataset's authors.
+To the best of our knowledge, all datasets have been provided under open licenses by the original dataset authors.
+Please see the documentation page for license details of each dataset.

 ## Credits
 This project was developed as part of the AI Alliance with involvement from IBM and ServiceNow.